USEPA/ejscreen-rmp-proximity-processing/README.md

 # **Generating EJScreen RMP Facility Proximity**

 EJScreen uses Apache Hadoop pig scripts to generate Risk Program Management (RMP) facility proximity.
 The Pig scripts were developed using Esri's [GIS Toolkit for Hadoop](https://esri.github.io/gis-tools-for-hadoop/) toolkit.
 It was run in an AWS EMR cluster environment.
-The source data came from EPA's Envirofacts database.
+The source data came directly from EPA's RMP database with all active sites.
 The proximity process involves Pre-Hadoop processing, running Hadoop Pig scripts, and Post-Hadoop processing.
 The end results are Census block-group based proximity scores.

-**Source:**

-The source dataset is an active RMP (Risk Management Plan) facilities spreadsheet pulled from Envirofacts FRS database: export\_RMP.xlsx.
-The export was performed on February 16, 2023, where Program = 'RMP' and active\_status = 'ACTIVE' and not null coordinates.

 **Pre-Hadoop Processing:**

-- Import spreadsheet to table (RMP\_021623 in geodatabase RMP\_Work.gdb.
+- Create a geodatabase table RMP_Work.gdb based on the download dataset (RMP_021623.csv).
 - Drop records outside US and PR and create table RMP\_021623\_forHadoop.
 - Export records to RMP\_021623\_forHadoop.csv with these columns: EPA\_ID, LATITUDE, LONGITUDE, CWEIGHT.
 Note that EPA\_ID is PGM\_SYS\_ID from the Envirofacts source file and CWEIGHT = 1 for all records.